-To empower the women we need to
+To empower the women we empower the men

 We believe that empowerment - be it women's empowerment or economic empowerment is the responsibility of the whole community.
 Today, men hold the power and until they are equipped with the knowledge and enabled to change nothing will change.